Mound City, Arkansas: History

+Pre-European Civilization

-Indian mounds.The community was named to honor the numerous prehistoric Native American earthen mounds which are found in the surrounding area.
+The community was named to honor the numerous prehistoric Native American earthen mounds which are found in the surrounding area.
 The mounds have not been thoroughly investigated and are threatened by the expansion of the city of West Memphis, Arkansas.
 The mounds may be a manifestation of the Marksville culture dating between 500 BCE and 500 CE.

-Civil War.
+Antebellum Period

+According to Goodspeed's History of eastern Arkansas, Mound City was an important trading post in the 1850's and 1860, with many stores and hotels.
+However, by the 1890's, all of this commerce was gone from the area.

 On June 5, 1862, Federal troops disembarked on the Mississippi River at Mound City and captured the area.
-The Battle of Memphis was fought on June 6.
+The First Battle of Memphis was fought on June 6.
 On February 13, 1863, Federal troops burned communities in the area in retaliation for a Confederate raid on a steamboat and barges plying the Mississippi River.
 Racial tensions in Mound City were high between former African-American slaves and whites after the war.

-21st century.
+21st Century

 A former plantation known as Mound City and dating from about 1900 has been renovated and the existing sharecropper houses and commissary are vacation rentals and an events facility.